Ferrari 348: Other uses

-Use as a Test Mule
+Use as a test mule

 Two Ferrari 348s were used as two of the three test mules for the Ferrari Enzo namely M1 and M3 respectively.
 Details about the M1 remain unknown but some images surfaced online show that it was painted black and had stretched bodywork while the M3 featured heavily modified bodywork to accommodate the V12 engine and gearbox which were intended to be used in the production car along with many components from its successors, the F355 and the F430 respectively.
 The engine in the test mule produced 679 PS, 20 PS more than that of the production car.
 The car was not kept by Ferrari and was auctioned off in 2005 to a private collector at a price of €190,000; making its presence known to the public.
 The car was famous as "the Frankenstein Ferrari" due to it being a by-product of many Ferrari models.
 Due to this fact and a lack of model name and safety features, it was deemed not road-legal.

 Reception

 The Ferrari 348 made its debut in September 1989 at the Frankfurt Auto Show to positive reviews, cited as "Best in Show" by Road & Track and AutoWeek coverage.
-In a later 1991 comparison against the NSX, Road & Track inquired, “Has Honda bettered Ferrari?”
-The magazine concluded the Ferrari 348 was “the better exotic” and would later name it “one of the ten best cars in the world.”
-Auto journalists described the 348 as, "something quite special," and the engine being the formative element in defining the car's character, rising in an "operatic crescendo," having the "power to raise goose bumps as Pavarotti climbing to that note in Nessun Dorma."

-Gavin Green reviewed the 348 against contemporaries in Car Magazine, Oct 1990: “There is nothing like it.
+In a later 1991 comparison against the NSX, Road & Track inquired, "Has Honda bettered Ferrari?"
+The magazine concluded the Ferrari 348 was "the better exotic" and would later name it "one of the ten best cars in the world".
+Auto journalists described the 348 as, "something quite special", and the engine being the formative element in defining the car's character, rising in an "operatic crescendo", having the "power to raise goose bumps as Pavarotti climbing to that note in Nessun Dorma."
+Gavin Green reviewed the 348 against contemporaries in Car Magazine in October 1990: "There is nothing like it.
 It communicates so richly, involves you so completely.
-And, when you have finished driving it – cocooned in that exquisite cockpit – you can get out and feast your eyes on one of the loveliest cars ever designed.”
+And, when you have finished driving it – cocooned in that exquisite cockpit – you can get out and feast your eyes on one of the loveliest cars ever designed."

-LA Times staff writer Paul Dean described the car in July 1990: “Ferrari builds motor cars in much the same way Claude Monet painted landscapes—not to please the populace, but more to satisfy self, a technique and a coterie,” with the 348 as a “better looking, stronger, faster” successor to the “enormously successful” 308/328 series, and “thoroughly irresistible.”
-Revising the longitudinal V8 layout in the way of the 288 GTO and F40, with a dry sump and transversely mounted “new gearbox and transmission (actually a carry-over from a Ferrari Formula 1 racing car),” the center of gravity is lower “by about 2 inches.
-Ergo flatter handling, and better steering response.”
+Los Angeles Times staff writer Paul Dean described the car in July 1990, "Ferrari builds motor cars in much the same way Claude Monet painted landscapes—not to please the populace, but more to satisfy self, a technique and a coterie", with the 348 as a "better looking, stronger, faster" successor to the "enormously successful" 308/328 series, and "thoroughly irresistible".
+Revising the longitudinal V8 layout in the way of the 288 GTO and F40, with a dry sump and transversely mounted "new gearbox and transmission (actually a carry-over from a Ferrari Formula 1 racing car)", the center of gravity is lower "by about 2 inches.
+Ergo flatter handling, and better steering response."